Snackels/WRO_Future-Engineer_Sunflower/README.md

 ### This Github repository contains:
+- Team information
 - Design process
 - Program explaination
-- Team photos
-- Vehicle photos
-- Link to our work

 <br><br><br><br>

-# **Part 1: About our team**
+# **Part 1: About our team.**
-This team include 2 member.

-1st member is Mr.Vorawet Narkglom ,15 years old, who is grade 10 and study at Yothinburana School English Program.
-The main programmer and the mechanic of our team

-2nd member is Mr.Vichaiwat Koonsap ,15 years old, a grade 10 and currently studying at Yothinburana School in the Regular Program.
-The co-Programmer and the main mechanic of our team.

-We both had been participating a lot of competition in Thailand and in the International stage.
+*YBR-Sunflower* is a team of three.
+All the team members are students at Yothinburana School.
+Here are team members.
+1. Vorawet Narkglom, 15 years old,

+2. Sakolnat

+3. Vichaiwat Koonsap
-# **Part 2: Design process**
+# **Part 2: Robot design.**
 ### The Robot

 Designing a robot is sometimes difficult.
 We need to design every part we intend to use, making it small, lightweight, fast, and effective.
 If it's too heavy, the robot will be slower.
 If it's too big, evading obstacles will take a lot of space.
 If it's ineffective, it won't be able to detect walls, obstacles, or walk properly.
 That's why we need to balance the robot, keeping it not too heavy, small, and fast to accomplish its mission.